NamiLinkLabs/FileCompare/README.md

 ## 📁 Output Files

 - 📄 `missing_files.csv`: List of files missing from the target directory
+- 📄 `source_dups.csv`: List of duplicate files in the source directory
+- 📄 `target_dups.csv`: List of duplicate files in the target directory
 - 💾 `source_cache.json`: Cache of file hashes from the source directory
 - 💾 `target_cache.json`: Cache of file hashes from the target directory